nablang/nablang/doc/spellbreak/parser-syntax.md

     { [$1, Foo[$2, [$3, $4]]] }

+Node has to be declared with `struct` instruction or you will get "class not found error"

+    struct Foo[foo, bar, baz]
+    peg Bar[
+      Bar: foo { Foo[attr1, attr2, attr3] }
+    ]

-Function calls and variable visits are forbidden in syntax action.
+Function calls and variable visits are forbidden in syntax action since they must be pure.
+(TODO in future we may thunk function calls?)

-An empty brace ignores the rule and doesn't return anything
+An empty brace ignores the captures and returns nil instead

     { }

-### Extracting

-We may append a `!` to return the node as the action result.
-This is called "extracting".

-Example:
+### Rule with epsilon branch (nullable rule)

+It is OK to append an rule with epsilon branch, but then this rule can not be used in left-most position.

+For example, rule `Foo` is nullable:

-    Foo : Xip Bar! / Baz { Foo[$1] }
+    Foo: foo / EPSILON { }

+But then the following rule will raise compile error:

-    # is equivalent to
+    Bar: bar* Foo # an EPSILON is possible to be put in left-most position

+TODO: loosen this limitation?

+The special rule `EPSILON` is useful in simplifying rules when you want to ignore something and build a list.
+For example, consider you want to ignore the end of lines and return a list of statements inside a pair of parens:

+    Parened: paren.left Stmts paren.right { $2 }
+    Stmts: Stmt Stmts { [$1, *$2] }
-    Foo : Xip Bar { $2 } / Baz { Foo[$1] }
+         / eol Stmts { $2 }
+         / EPSILON { [] }

-Only one `!` is allowed before every branch, and it can not be mixed with `?` or `*`.

-[design NOTE]: Further, we may inline some rules and optimize out the branch ST node.

 ### Reverse finding matched item